Looking for tips on what to do in Bend Oregon?

 At the top of my list of fun things to do in Bend Oregon with kids was to go tubing on the Deschutes River.

-If you are done after an hour float, which we were thanks to the cooler temperatures and 57F water temps, Whitewater Park is a great place to disembark.
+If you’re done after an hour float, which we were thanks to the cooler temperatures and 57F water temps, Whitewater Park is a great place to disembark.

 If you want to keep going you can float for another hour up to Drake Park in the downtown area.

 Whitewater Park however is not to be missed either way.
-This is where the river splits into three separate channels for all skill levels.
+This is where the river splits into three separate channels, providing a ride for all skill levels.

 Tubers will want to go down the Passageway Channel which is a more mellow series of rapids.
 It’s a fun ride and there are chances you will flip as I did on the very last rapid.